lemosbor/lapa/README.md

 ![1](img/v25_s2.jpg)

 ## Features
-- left half is also the mouse.
+- right half is also the mouse.
 The most important function.
 I don't need to to move my hand to the mouse and fuss.
 - thumbstick on the right side.
 I use it instead of the cursor keys, and it's very convenient.
 The thumbstick is shaped like a bur, so my thumb grips it easily and doesn't slip.
 - thumb toggle switch on the left side.
 I use it to switch the keyboard from the Russian alphabet to the English alphabet.
 The toggle switch's position is tactilely feels, so I don't need additional indicators to know which alphabet the keyboard is currently in.
 - thumbstick on the left side.
 I use it to switch between tabs and programs on PC.